 Abusive, obscene, or profane language and/or gambling will not be tolerated at any League functions.
 There shall be no alcoholic beverages consumed or present at any League function.
 This shall include player/cheerleaders, coaches, and contest officials, League Officials or spectators.
 Each League shall be responsible for enforcement of this rule.
 There shall be no tobacco use of any kind while on the playing field.
 Violation of this rule shall result in suspension of person from the League.

-Any player/cheerleader or coach who is ejected from a game will not be permitted to participate in the following game of his/her prospective team.
+Any player/cheerleader who is ejected from a game will not be permitted to participate in the following game of his/her prospective team.
+Any coach who is ejected shall be released from the Tri-County Youth Football & Cheerleading Conference.
+Any coach that receives an unsportsmanline conduct penalty will be suspended for the following game of his/her prospective team.
 A game, being a regular four (4) quarter game, excluding Jamboree.
 The names of all ejected player, cheerleaders, and coaches must be called into the TCYFCC President following the same schedule as reporting scores.
 The names shall then be forwarded to the League Representatives who will notify the next opponent of the said team.
 Failure to report ejected players, cheerleaders or coaches by the League President of perspective League will result in all games played since the ejection to be forfeited.
 Any player, coach, Executive Board Member, or League Representative being ejected from two (2) games in a single season shall be released from the Tri-County Youth Football & Cheerleading Conference.

 Special meetings may be called at any time at the request of any Executive Board Member or League Representative.
 The member requesting the Special Meeting should secure a Meeting Place and Time and inform the Secretary of such information.
 Members should be given at least 24 hours notification of said meeting, EXCEPT in circumstances which will not permit this time restraint.